forcepusher/WebSocketRelay/Packages/com.bananaparty.websocketrelay/README.md

 Networking as simple as it gets (for programmers though).
 It's basically a peer-to-peer networking through a relay server.
-The goal is to provide bare minimum to get things done.
+The goal is to provide bare minimum to get things done and to ship the game ASAP.

 Key priorities:
 1. Developer Experience - JSON data stream for developing.
 Binary stream for shipping.